Atomic-Samplers/template/README.md

     assert example_function().startswith("Hello from")
 ```

-### Code coverage (optional)
+### Code coverage

-Codecov allows you to track code coverage over time and identify untested parts of your codebase.
+Codecov allows you to track code coverage over time and identify untested parts of your codebase, you can see the coverage report [here](https://app.codecov.io/gh/Atomic-Samplers/template).
 To enable coverage reports with Codecov:

 1. Sign up at [codecov.io](https://about.codecov.io/)
 2. Give codecov access to your GitHub repository (must be public for free plan) and configure it.